 (In case someone else sets out to do this without a car, here’s how… The short 30 minute journey on a regional train from Milan’s Central station to Pavia allowed me to spend several hours at St. Augustine’s church and explore the centre of Pavia.
 At noon I hopped on another train taking me, in a total of 1h 40min, from Pavia via Alessandria to Frugarolo-Bosco Marengo.
 The trip back, from Frugarolo-BM, again via Alessandria, to Milano Centrale lasted in total about two hours.)

 Speaking of St. Pius V, Pavia is also home of the Ghislieri College he had founded.
-See information and fotos at the very end of this post.
+See information and photos at the very end of this post.

 San Pietro in Ciel d’Oro, Pavia